Technology & Innovation

 Lastly, Hamlin has a passionate and responsive technology team that serves our student, faculty, staff, and parent community.

-Meet Our Technology Team
+Meet Our Technology & Maker Team

 overlay graphic